Routine Dental CarePort Charlotte, FL

 In children, we often recommend dental sealant as well since sealant can be placed onto teeth with deep ridges and work as a barrier, preventing plaque and bacteria from becoming trapped and causing cavities.
 In adults, this is not a common procedure, however, if you are experiencing tooth sensitivity there are preventative steps we can take so that it doesn't become worse.
 Tooth sensitivity normally occurs due to a loss of enamel.
 This leaves the dentin underneath exposed and susceptible to irritation when you eat or drink.
 We can perform a bonding procedure to protect the dentin.
 In order to do so, we will apply a tooth-colored material to the surface of your teeth, shape it, and harden it using a special light.
 Once done, you will have a natural-looking outer layer that replaces your lost enamel and reduces or eliminates any sensitivity that you may be feeling.
 This is one procedure that can be easily performed during routine dental care and will often prevent the need for crowns in the future.
 To learn more about bonding, we invite you to call 941-676-9225 and schedule an appointment with our Port Charlotte dental office.

-Check out what others are saying about our dental services on Yelp: Routine Dental Care Port Charlotte
+Check out what others are saying about our dental services on Google: Routine Dental Care Port Charlotte

 What steps should I take at home?

 Routine dental care must also include good oral hygiene at home.
 At Dragonfly Dental of Port Charlotte, we recommend that you brush your teeth with a soft toothbrush for two minutes at a time, twice per day.
 You should purchase a new toothbrush every three months, brush with a fluoride toothpaste, and make a circular motion as you do.
 Follow this up with flossing once a day, drinking water, and avoiding foods that are high in sugar or acid.
 This will help your teeth to remain strong and healthy in between dental visits.